lukaszmadrzynski/Website-Update/content/pages/contact-us.md

           fontWeight: 400
     subtitle: ''
     text: >
-      <div style="text-align: left">## Contact Us: Let's Start Planning Your
-      China Travel Adventure!</div>

-      **(Hero Section)**

-      **Headline:** Get in Touch with Cloud Mountain: Your Experts for Yunnan & China Ecotours

-      **Subheadline:** We're here to help you plan your unforgettable and sustainable travel experience in China.
-Whether you have questions about our Yunnan ecotours, want to explore options for travel to Lijiang or Shangri-La, or simply want to learn more about our commitment to responsible tourism in China, we'd love to hear from you!
+      <div style="text-align: left">**Subheadline:** We're here to help you plan
+      your unforgettable and sustainable travel experience in China.
+Whether you have questions about our Yunnan ecotours, want to explore options for travel to Lijiang or Shangri-La, or simply want to learn more about our commitment to responsible tourism in China, we'd love to hear from you!</div>

       **(Contact Form)**